Spectrum offers three internet-only plans: standard internet, Ultra, and “GIG.”

 Spectrum makes their modem/router pricing very confusing compared to most internet providers.

-On the Standard 200 Mbps plan, you can either buy your own router or lease it from Spectrum for a $10 per month fee.
-They advertise this plan as having a "free modem," but the modem does not provide WiFi unless you also get a router.
+On the Standard 200 Mbps and Ultra 400 Mbps plans, you can either buy your own router or lease it from Spectrum for a $5 per month fee.
+They advertise these plans as having a "free modem," but the modem does *not* provide WiFi unless you also get a router.
 You need both (or a good combo device) to get WiFi in your apartment.

 Spectrum WiFi router options by plan